 Dredging: Includes all types of dredging activity such as Plough or Agitation Dredging or mud pumping.

 In addition to the Crouch Harbour Authority Dredging Licence, a Licence will also be required from Marine Management Organisation, Newcastle.
 Since the MMO was established all dredging, including plough / agitation dredging, requires a Licence from MMO.

 - Marine Dredging Licences will only be issued once the Authority has sited consent from the MMO, together with any other consents mentioned above.

 - Copies of RAMS (Risk Assessment and Method Statement) from the Contractor involved in any of the works to be supplied to the Harbour Office.

 - Pre and Post Dredge Surveys to be supplied to the Harbour Office.

-There is a fee for the issue of a Dredging Licence/Works Licence – please contact the Harbour Office for details.
+There is a fee for a Dredging Licence/Works Licence, please refer to the Terms and Conditions for details.